PatrickDaG/nix-config/STRUCTURE.md

     - `basic/` the basic system configuration, this should be applied for all systems
         - `system.nix` a far descendant of the original `configuration.nix`
             any global configuration should be done here first and later moved to their own file if necessary
-    - `support/` configuration for supporting specific hardware
+    - `support/` configuration for supporting specific hardware or use cases on a system level
-    - `optional/` optionally includable configuration
     - `services/` configuration for independent services
 - `hosts/` contain nixos configuration for hosts
     - `<hostname>/` configuration for hosts